InboundResearch/build.pl/README.md

 * Support building and run one or more tests, along with the actual target application(s).
 * Use modern standards for configurations (JSON).

-## rant
+### 2.3. rant
 It's perhaps a conversation for another day, but there is no IDE that fully delivers for C++ development in Unix environments.
 Eclipse with CDT is highly unstable, unfinished, and just not up to snuff when compared to state-of-the-art Java IDEs.
 Visual Studio Code doesn't do Intellisense with C++ in a useful way, and even my trusty IntelliJ delivers CLion, which only works for a specific type of pipeline.
 MacOS requires that debuggers are signed by the App Store, so CLion is the only GDB-based solution that works on that platform.
 XCode, while a staple of MacOS development, has a fundamentally broken windowing model, and the clang toolkit they ship is well behind the C++ standard, or the freely available clang package.

-To be clear, I'll acknowledge that "make" works and works well - when you have configured the makefile for your needs.
+I'll acknowledge that "make" works and works well - when you have configured the makefile for your needs.
 But the reality is that there is no easy start to using "make".
 There are a few good "general purpose" C++ makefiles if you hunt around on StackOverflow, but you are really on your own if you don't already have a makefile.
 You have to learn "make" just like any other form of programming language, and once you get past the basic capabilities of checking dependencies, "make" gets hard to use.
 You quickly find yourself wishing you could just write a shell script, instead.

 The "state of the art" is CMake, a tool with an obtuse syntax of its own that builds hyper-complex makefiles for you, and loosely integrates a relatively small ecosystem of testing tools.
 It's a good start, but is more meant to solve the portability problem than the build problem.

-## prerequisites
-build.pl uses ...
-Perl ... so you will need that installed.
-It's tested on v.
-5.16 and up, but does require threads.
-On MacOS, I use perlbrew, which installs an unthreaded version of perl by default.
-You will need to install it with a command line like:

-    > perlbrew install --as perl-5.16.0t -Dusethreads perl-5.16.0

-Once Perl is installed, you will also need to use CPAN to install the JSON module:

-    > cpan JSON

-I use a cloned copy of the build.pl repository, and add build.pl/bin to my path.
-You can "install" it however you like.

-## build configuration files:
+### 2.4. build configuration files:
-build configuration files in json format, "build.json", are read at multiple levels. the first default is in the build script binary directory and contains global defaults. the second default is at the root of the project directory, and the final build configuration can be found inside each individual target. each variable requested is processed to the lowest level configuration in which it is found, so that most defaults can be specified at the root config level, and overridden at the lower levels if necessary, possibly using the parent value in its redefinition. configuration variables can also be redefined at the command line.
+Build configuration files in json format, called "build.json", are read at multiple levels.
+The first default is in the build script binary directory and contains global defaults.
+The second default is at the root of the project directory, and the final build configuration can be found inside each individual target.
+Each variable requested is processed to the lowest level configuration in which it is found, so that most defaults can be specified at the root config level, and overridden at the lower levels if necessary, possibly using the parent value in its redefinition.
+Configuration variables can also be redefined at the command line.

 example build.json:

     {
+        "values": {
-               "type": "library",
+            "type": "staticLibrary",
             "dependencies":[],
+        },
         "configurations": {
             "debug": {
-                       "compilerOptions": "-g -D_DEBUG_",
+                "compilerOptions": "-g -D_DEBUG_"
-                       "linkerOptions": ""
             },
             "release": {
-                       "compilerOptions": "-O3 -D_NDEBUG_",
+                "compilerOptions": "-O3 -D_NDEBUG_"
-                       "linkerOptions": ""
             }
         }
     }

-## target names:
+### 2.5. target names:
-source directories are named for the final product name (e.g. directory "math" builds a library called "math". this cannot be overridden.
+Source directory names are used for the final product name (e.g. directory "math" builds a target called "math").
+This cannot be overridden.

-## variables:
+### 2.6. variables:
-configuration variables are a "$" followed by any valid camel-case identifiers:
+Configuration variables are a "$" followed by any valid camel-case identifiers:

 `$[a-z][A-Za-z0-9]+`

-configuration variables are mostly defined statically, but can be specified to be interpreted by a shell or by variable replacement. replacements are processed recursively starting with step (1) until no more substitutions are performed:
+configuration variables are mostly defined statically, but can be specified to be interpreted by a shell or by variable replacement:

-1)  `$[name]` is a simple replacement from the current build configuration dictionary. if `[name]` is not a known build configuration variable, it is left unchanged. if the replacement value is "*" or is not a simple scalar, it is left unchanged.
+1)  `$[name]` is a simple replacement from the current build configuration dictionary. if `[name]` is not a known build configuration variable, it is left unchanged. if the replacement value is "*" or is not a simple scalar (in JSON), it is left unchanged.

-2)  a `$([exec])` construct replaces the string with the value returned by a shell executing the given command.
+2)  a `$([command])` construct replaces the string with the value returned by a shell executing the given command.

-3)  a `?([ifdef]:[ifndef])` structure in a variable value declares a conditional definition, where the ifdef side is executed if the variable is already defined, and the ifndef side is executed if it is not. omitting the ":" is valid if there is no ifndef. omitting the ifdef is equivalent to un-defining the value, so erasing a setting is "?()". a simple "$" before the ":" is sufficient to indicate the existing value, but complex redefinitions should use the variable name normally.
+3)  TODO: a `?([ifdef]:[ifndef])` structure in a variable value declares a conditional definition, where the ifdef side is executed if the variable is already defined, and the ifndef side is executed if it is not. omitting the ":" is valid if there is no ifndef. omitting the ifdef is equivalent to un-defining the value, so erasing a setting is "?()". a simple "$" before the ":" is sufficient to indicate the existing value, but complex redefinitions should use the variable name normally.

-4)  a `!` at the beginning of a variable value declares it to be "final", and no further overrides will be processed.
+4)  TODO: a `!` at the beginning of a variable value declares it to be "final", and no further overrides will be processed.

-## build configuration hierarchy:
+## 2.7. build configuration hierarchy:
 when a new build configuration (N) context is opened, it is concatenated with the existing top level build configuration (E), to produce a resulting build configuration context (R), as follows: